 If you are thinking of moving in another direction with your career, then knowledge of a foreign language at a native level can help you with this as well.
 For example, you can become a translator, an interpreter or, with the right requirements, an ESL teacher.

 According to research at Salary.com, a bilingual employee earns 5 to 20 percent more per hour than a monolingual employee, and this percentage can grow with time.
 This is one of the undeniable bilingualism advantages.

 According to scientists, bilingual people see the world from another prospective than those who speak only their native language.
 Knowing another language broadens your mind and even helps you discover new traits of your personality when you speak the new language.

 Due to the new neural connections that are formed when you learn something new and use it in everyday life, your brain remains constantly active.
 As a result, you improve your mental health and slow the effects of old age that may become possible in the future.
 This is a truly huge benefit of bilingual education.

 Improved Decision-Making Skills

-Improved decision-making skills also belong to perks of being bilingual list.
-According to studies, bilingual people can process new information more quickly and easily because they are constantly choosing which language to say a word, and thus practice their decision-making skills.
+Improved decision-making skills also belong to the perks of being bilingual list.
+According to studies, bilingual people can process new information more quickly and easily because they are constantly choosing a language when saying a word, and thus practice their decision-making skills.
 Moreover, the decisions made by bilinguals are more rational than they would be without the knowledge of a second language.